Unveiling LLMs: The Evolution of Latent Representations in a Dynamic Knowledge Graph: Methodology

 \subsection{Prompt Definition}

-We initially define a template for the source prompt $\mathcal{S}$ encompassing three different semantic parts: (i) a \textit{system instruction} describing how to accomplish the NLP task, (ii) an \textit{input-output example} to help the model generate the desired output, and (iii) the \textit{input text}.
-The desired output is a structured text with two components: (i) a binary label indicating the truthfulness of the input text, and (ii) a list of facts, represented as a conjunction of ground literals (asserted or negated predicates), that support the evaluation (\Cref{fig:output_probing}).
-This allows us to encode factual information consistently and stimulates the language model to leverage symbolic background knowledge in the form of logic~\citep{de2023neural}.
-For instance, the factual knowledge necessary to assess the claim “Edgar Allan Poe wrote Hamlet" can be represented as: \texttt{AuthorOf(Hamlet, William Shakespeare) $\wedge~ \lnot$AuthorOf(Hamlet, Edgar Allan Poe)}, where $\wedge$ and $\lnot$ indicate the logical conjunction and negation respectively.
+Initially, we define a template for the model instruction, the source prompt $\mathcal{S}$, encompassing three different semantic parts: (i) a \textit{system instruction} describing how to accomplish the claim verification task, (ii) an \textit{input-output example} to help the model generate the desired output, and (iii) the \textit{input sentence} (\Cref{fig:output_probing}).
+The desired output is a structured text with two attributes: (i) a binary label indicating the truthfulness of the sentence, and (ii) a list of facts supporting such evaluation.
+The facts are represented as a conjunction of ground literals: asserted or negated predicates.
+For instance, the factual information necessary to evaluate the input claim “Edgar Allan Poe wrote Hamlet" can be represented as: \texttt{AuthorOf(Hamlet, William Shakespeare) $\wedge~ \lnot$AuthorOf(Hamlet, Edgar Allan Poe)}, where $\wedge$ and $\lnot$ indicate the logical conjunction and negation respectively.
+Using ground literals has two advantages: (i) formatting factual knowledge consistently for the subsequent knowledge graph generation, and (ii) stimulating the language model to associate and contrast factual information using its logic symbolic knowledge~\citep{de2023neural}.

+Our preliminary experiments indicated that using a simple subject-predicate-object (SPO) triple representation leads to sub-optimal outcomes, resulting in more isolated and subject-focused information.

 The full prompt is shown in \Cref{apx:sourcePrompt}.
-We then apply this template to a given input text and run the language model $\mathcal{M}$ on $\mathcal{S}$, obtaining the generated text and the hidden states ($H^l$).
+We then apply this template to a given input sentence and run the language model $\mathcal{M}$ on $\mathcal{S}$, producing a structured output and storing the hidden states ($H^l$), the token representations across the model's layers.